A class incumbent is responsible for directing, planning and coordinating all treatment and security programs for a youth rehabilitation facility.

 Knowledge of individual and group behavior.

-Knowledge of state and federal guidelines and requirements for youth residential programs for youth as they related to health welfare and safety.
+Knowledge of state and federal guidelines and requirements for youth residential programs as they relate to health, welfare and safety.

 Skill in the integration of educational, treatment and security programs to ensure a coordinated effective operation.